 The wire trash cans come in white, so first I coated them with Rustoleum Hammered spray paint in silver.
 The silver was used because I had some leftover from another project, but I think I’ll go with a rust color or bronze next time to get the pretty weathered look.

 I had these knobs left from sprucing up our kitchen cabinets, and I found a couple large washers in the garage.
 I used silicone adhesive to glue the washer to the knobs and then glued the washer to the top of the painted trash can.

 Garden staples like these were used to secure the trashcan garden cloche into the ground on top of my catmint seedlings.

 This was a quick and easy way to protect new plants in the garden.
-It adds a little something pretty too while the plants are small and there isn’t much going on besides a ton of mulch!
-If you are looking for other budget garden ideas, I also made these simple hanging solar mason jar lights with supplies that can be found in dollar tree.
-I really love the way they turned out!
+It adds a little something pretty too while the plants are small and there isn’t much going on besides a ton of mulch.
+If you are looking for other budget garden ideas, check out these simple hanging solar mason jar lights with supplies that can be found in Dollar Tree!

 Could you use cloches in your garden?
 Do you have any wildlife deterrent tips and tricks?
 I could always use them!